 Unlike CBD oil, topical CBD products are designed to be used directly on the skin.
 They can’t penetrate deep enough to reach the bloodstream, so they’re highly unlikely to cause any side effects.

-CBD topicals come in many forms, including lotions and creams, balms and salves, oils and serums, and even cleansers.
-Although these products can have different uses, they all work as a way of applying CBD to your skin for beneficial effects.
+CBD topicals come in many forms, including lotions and creams, balms and salves, oils and serums, cleansers, and face masks.
+Although these products can have different uses, they all work as a way of applying CBD to your skin.

 Aside from CBD, topicals often contain many of the same natural, beneficial ingredients you’d see in standard skincare products.
 These can include common substances such as: